My School My Planet

 Funded by the National Lottery Heritage Fund and the Westminster Foundation, My School, My Planet is currently underway in 16 schools and educational settings across Liverpool and the wider North West.

 Participating schools and settings completed their baseline surveys in June 2023.
-Over the autumn term, project officers will get to know the school grounds better and co-produce plans for change with the pupils.
+Over the course of autumn and winter, project officers spent time getting to know the school grounds better and co-producing plans for change with the pupils.
 Delivery of the My School, My Planet project across the North West will continue into the spring before a final project celebration in June 2024.

 MSMP pilot programme